Kanye West And Kim Kardashian Surprise Fans By Pulling Up Next To Hollywood Tour Bus

 — E!
 Online Asia (@eonlineasia) April 25, 2019

 The couple appeared to be in a good mood after their recent baby shower, which took place last weekend.
-As previously reported by The Inquisitr, heir fourth child is due anytime now, and Kim decided to throw an intimate bash that featured a unique theme — CBD, or cannabidiol.
+As previously reported by The Inquisitr, their fourth child is due anytime now, and Kim decided to throw an intimate bash that featured a unique theme — CBD, or cannabidiol.
 The zen-like gathering offered guests some of the substance that occurs naturally in the cannabis plant and is meant to provide a feeling of relaxation and calm, with both her and her friends engaging in a 10-minute “sound bath” together.

 “So, because I’m freaking out and the baby is coming in, like, two weeks, I thought what better way to celebrate than to have a little CBD.
 It’ll only be 10 minutes, but I thought it would be, like, cool for us to do… Let’s zen out on a Saturday,” Kim said.

-The star-studded event included her sister Kourtney, and close pals Chrissy Teigen, Paris Hilton, Larsa Pippen, Jen Atkin, among others.
+The star-studded event included her sister Kourtney and close pals Chrissy Teigen, Paris Hilton, Larsa Pippen, Jen Atkin, among others.